Australian Chess Federation

 The Australian Chess Federation (ACF) is dedicated to promoting the game of chess in Australia, and is a member of FIDE, the World Chess Federation.

 The ACF administers its own chess rating system for tournaments in Australia, and runs the ACF Grand Prix, a series of chess tournaments run by local organisers.
 The ACF also produces a monthly email newsletter featuring local and international news, and annotated games.
+Currently, Gary Wastell is the president of ACF.

 Member Associations

 The ACF consists of seven chess association members, from each of the six Australian states plus the Australian Capital Territory.

 New South Wales Chess Association

 The New South Wales Chess Association (NSWCA) caters for chess players in New South Wales.
 It was established in 1900 and operates a rating service for its members as well as running a number of tournaments throughout the year.
 The New South Wales Junior Chess League (NSWJCL), which caters for players under 18 years of age, is affiliated with the NSWCA.